sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/improved-support-ticketing-admins.md

 ---

 title: Improved support ticketing for admins
-description: The new Business Application Platform Admin center includes a support ticketing experience that admins can use to easily contact a Microsoft support representative if they are blocked.
+description: The Business Application Platform Admin center includes a support ticketing experience that admins can use to contact a Microsoft support representative if they are blocked.
 author: MargoC
 manager: AnnBe
-ms.date: 4/27/2018
+ms.date: 5/1/2018
+ms.assetid: 622375ef-7d7f-4bda-9d77-b15688ef7755
 ms.topic: article
 ms.prod:
 ms.service: business-applications